Come and find out what makes West Dean College of Arts and Conservation such a unique place to study with an international reputation.Find out more

 Student Scholarships and Bursaries

-Each year students stage a series of public exhibitions, including an annual fundraising exhibition and the celebrated Summer Shows that are held at the College and in London.
+Each year students stage a series of public exhibitions, including pop-up exhibitions, an annual fundraising exhibition and the celebrated Summer Shows that are held at the College and one other location, recently London and Margate, Kent.
 Through these students develop skills in the requirements of exhibition management, such as production, installation and marketing.
 View the 2019 Summer Show Gallery

-As well as being encouraged to exhibit externally, both locally and nationally, during their studies students also have the unique opportunity to propose installations within West Dean House, as part of the annual Arts & Craft Festival, to build upon their existing practices and enhance their professional profile.
+As well as being encouraged to exhibit externally, both locally and nationally, during their studies, students have the unique opportunity to propose installations within West Dean House and West Dean Gardens.
 Project proposals are encouraged to reflect the rich heritage of West Dean and the legacy of College founder Edward James.
 See the 2018 installations

 "After studying for a BA in Fine Art, I wanted to further my education and gain more manual skills.
 West Dean College seemed a perfect choice because of its interdisciplinary teaching and access to workshops and short courses.